torbsd/torbsd.github.io/porting-pets.md

 : OpenBSD: no
 : pkgsrc: no
 : DPorts: no
 : notes: seems to really require https://github.com/nabla-c0d3/nassl/ which requires more work.
+Also PyPi at https://pypi.python.org/pypi/SSLyze

 ###<a id="sysutils">sysutils</a>###